Dave Maclean

-Dave Maclean (born José Carlos González, September 29, 1944, São Paulo, Brazil) is a Brazilian singer-songwriter, whose repertoire sung in English was very successful in the 1970s.
+Dave Maclean (born José Carlos González, 29 September 1944 – 17 June 2023) was a Brazilian singer-songwriter, whose repertoire sung in English was very successful in the 1970s.

 Biography

-Born in Brazil to a Spanish father, Santan Dave became interested in singing and playing at the age of five.
+Born in Brazil to a Spanish father, Maclean became interested in singing and playing at the age of five.
 In 1969, he started a band named "Os Botões" in the ABC Region, in the Greater São Paulo.
 The band had its name anglicized later, becoming "The Buttons".
-In 1973, Som Livre, a subsidiary of Rede Globo, made a proposal for Dave to record songs in English, so they could become part of soap opera soundtracks.
+In 1973, Som Livre, a subsidiary of Rede Globo, made a proposal for Maclean to record songs in English, so they could become part of soap opera soundtracks.
 At that time, being featured in the television shows with the highest audience across all TV channels in the country, would push sales of any records related to those programs.
-Because of that, Dave became a very popular artist in Brazil.
+Because of that, Maclean became a very popular artist in Brazil.